 3. Bankinter Digital — 2.15% APR (6 months)

 The highest offer on the market for new customers: 2.15% APR for the first 6 months.
-No payroll required, no maintenance fees.
+No direct deposit required, no maintenance fees.
 After the promotional period, the rate drops to the standard rate (currently much lower).

-Bankinter is a Spanish bank with FGD coverage up to €100,000.
-A solvent bank with a long history.
+Bankinter is a Spanish bank with DGS coverage up to €100,000.
+A solvent bank with a long track record.

 4. Openbank — variable

-Santander's digital bank offers interest on the balance, although the current conditions are less competitive than the previous three.
+Santander’s digital bank offers interest on the balance, although the current terms are less competitive than the previous three.
 Its main advantage is the backing of the Santander Group and its operational strength.

 Quick comparison